-Professor of Medicine, Psychiatry, and Medical Humanities at the University of Rochester
+Georgia and Thomas Gosnell Distinguished Professor of Palliative Care and Professor of Medicine, Psychiatry, Medical Humanities and Nursing at the University of Rochester School of Medicine

 Pro to the question "Should Euthanasia or Physician-Assisted Suicide Be Legal?"